Installing Lead-Lined Drywall: Tools, Tips, and Mistakes to Avoid

 ⚠️ Common Mistakes to Avoid

-- Wrong fasteners or uncovered screw heads.
-Use lead caps/discs over heads where required.
+2. Wrong fasteners or uncovered screw heads.
+Standard screws leave weak points—use lead caps/discs over heads.

-- Failing to stagger/overlap.
-Continuous seams will show up during surveys and could delay occupancy.
+5. Failing to stagger/overlap.
+Continuous seams will show up during surveys and delay occupancy.

 🏆 Where Lead-Lined Drywall Excels